adotagarwal/WatchTower2/README.md

 - I looked at the **Adafruit 8-Channel PWM or Servo FeatherWing** because I wanted to take advantage of module stacking, but it can only do 10mA per channel and 1.6khz.
 - I looked at Trinket and Itsybitsy ATmega based boards, but they can’t drive much current and they’re not modular with anything and they have no wifi so there’s little advantage over the QT Py.
 - I considered driving the DRV8833 with an external power supply.
 This would have given me higher voltage and likely a stronger signal.
 But I wanted the convenience of a single usb power supply, and the signal strength was sufficient for my needs.
-- [WARNING] I tried the linking both the A and B H-bridges of the  DRV8833 in parallel, and I also upped the duty cycle to 80%.
+- ⚠️ **WARNING**: I tried the linking both the A and B H-bridges of the  DRV8833 in parallel, and I also upped the duty cycle to 80%.
 Totally blew out my microcontroller, presumably with a flyback voltage due to the high inductance antenna.
 I’m not sure if it was the parallel or the 80% or the combination of the two, it would be worth experimenting further but I haven’t yet.